 WHAT IS IT?

-Korean radish is a variety of radish that is very mild in flavour with a crunchy texture and used in a variety of Korean dishes.
+Korean radish is a root vegetable that is very mild in flavor with a dense crunchy texture and mainly used in Korean dishes, salads, pickles and slaws.
 Not be confused with it’s cousin the daikon radish which has a stronger, pungent flavour.

 HOW IS IT USED?

-Unlike it’s cousin the Daikon Radish, the Korean radish is milder in flavour and can be used in salads and raw dishes.
-It is also used in a variety of broths as well and provides a sweet and mild flavour to it.
+Unlike its cousin the Daikon Radish, the Korean radish is milder in flavor and can be used in salads and raw dishes.
+It is also used in a variety of broths as well and provides a sweet and mild flavor to it.
 Fantastic pickled as well! 🙂

 WHERE DO I FIND IT?

-When eaten raw, it is mildly sweet (dare I saw, almost apple-like?)
-It is a lot milder than the daikon radish and does not have the earthy bitterness to it.
+When eaten raw, it is sweet and slightly peppery.
+It is a lot milder than daikon radish and does not have the earthy bitterness to it so it is great to use raw on salads and slaws.

-In it’s raw form, it is very crisp and crunchy, which is why they make fantastic pickles.
+In its raw form, it is very crisp and crunchy, which is why they make fantastic pickles.
 In it’s cooked form, it is similar to the daikon radish and has a soft velvety consistency.
+Compared to the daikon, Korean radishes are a lot denser so it has a bit more of a crunch and can hold its shape better when cooked.

-Korean radishes should be stored in the crisper drawer either wrapped in newspaper or covered in a bag with holes in it.
+Korean radishes should be stored in the crisper drawer either wrapped in newspaper or covered in a bag with lots of holes in it to prevent it from drying out and getting wilty or getting too much moisture which can cause it to mold.